pastweb/atom-css/packages/vite/README.md

 ## AstPlugins
 The `AstPlugin` is a plugin which read the javascript source file in order to exctract the classNames used in your source code.
-This list o classes are later passes to `atom-css` in order to remove the unused classes from the resultant css code.
+This list o classes are later passes to `atomic-css` in order to remove the unused classes from the resultant css code.
 There are already internal plugins in order to provide this functionality for the most used Front End frameworks such as [react](https://github.com/facebook/react), [preact](https://github.com/preactjs/preact), [vue](https://github.com/vuejs) and [svelte](https://github.com/sveltejs/svelte).

 You can check the [example](https://github.com/pastweb/atom-css/tree/master/packages/vite/examples/rimmel) for [rimmel](https://github.com/ReactiveHTML/rimmel).